anthonyhauck/aecSpace/README.md

 * New aecErrorCheck function makePercentage() converts numeric arguments to percentages between 0 and 1.
 * Exception error reporting made simpler and reliable.
 * Renamed example files for easier sorting out from source files in a single folder.
+* 0.41: Fixed a bug that allowed MultiPolygons as the boundary definition by merging multipolygons.

 # Setup
 These classes and examples were developed using the Anaconda development